guitargeki/api/README.md

 This will clone the repo into `database/scripts`.
 The database's Dockerfile will copy files in this folder into the database image.

 When the database container starts, it will execute the restore script if the database doesn't already contain data.
-If it does have existing data, you can remove it using `docker volume rm geki-data`.
+If it does have existing data, you can remove it using `docker volume rm geki_geki-data`.

 If you receive a `bad interpreter: No such file or directory` error, make sure the init script uses LF line endings.